bcgov/CIT/README.md

 4. Click `Add`
 5. You will be shown the **Client Secret Value** one time here, **make sure you save this value**

+We have now defined the capabilities this application has, and we need now to give service principal **access** to it.
+We believe this can be done in either two ways.

+1. Create an [Azure AD Security Group](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal), and add the service principal to that security group (More on the next section)
+2. Or, in your application, click `Api Permissions` and click `Grant admin consent ******` button.

+**This detail needs to confirmed, we may need to perform both actions**

 ---

 Optionally go to [Groups] in Azure Active Directory